dell/terraform-provider-redfish/docs/resources/storage_controller.md

 ### Required

 - `apply_time` (String) Apply time of the storage controller attributes.
-(Update Supported)Accepted values: `Immediate`, `OnReset`, `AtMaintenanceWindowStart`, `InMaintenanceWindowOnReset`.
+(Update Supported) If server generation is lesser than 17G, accepted values: `Immediate`, `OnReset`, `AtMaintenanceWindowStart`, `InMaintenanceWindowOnReset`.
+If server generation is 17G and above, accepted values: `Immediate`, `OnReset`.
 Immediate: allows the user to immediately reboot the host and apply the changes.
-OnReset: allows the user to apply the changes on the next reboot of the host server.AtMaintenanceWindowStart: allows the user to apply at the start of a maintenance window as specified in `maintenance_window`.InMaintenanceWindowOnReset: allows to apply after a manual reset but within the maintenance window as specified in `maintenance_window`.
+OnReset: allows the user to apply the changes on the next reboot of the host server.
+AtMaintenanceWindowStart: allows the user to apply at the start of a maintenance window as specified in `maintenance_window`.
+InMaintenanceWindowOnReset: allows to apply after a manual reset but within the maintenance window as specified in `maintenance_window`.
 When updating `controller_mode`, ensure that the `apply_time` is `OnReset`.
 When updating `security`, ensure that the `apply_time` is `Immediate` or `OnReset`.
 - `controller_id` (String) ID of the storage controller
 - `storage_id` (String) ID of the storage